rancher/docs/content/rancher/v2.x/en/cluster-admin/volumes-and-storage/provisioning-new-storage/_index.md

 ### Prerequisites

-- Rancher can only dynamically provision new storage in clusters [created with RKE.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/)
 - To set up persistent storage, the `Manage Volumes` [role]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#project-role-reference) is required.
-- If you are provisioning storage for a cluster hosted in the cloud, the storage and cluster hosts must have the same cloud provider, and the cloud provider must be enabled.
+- If you are provisioning storage for a cluster hosted in the cloud, the storage and cluster hosts must have the same cloud provider.
+- The cloud provider must be enabled.
 For details on enabling cloud providers, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/)
 - Make sure your storage provisioner is available to be enabled.

 The following storage provisioners are enabled by default:

 Name | Plugin
 --------|----------
 Amazon EBS Disk | `aws-ebs`
 AzureFile | `azure-file`
 AzureDisk | `azure-disk`
 Google Persistent Disk | `gce-pd`